Home » Romania 100 » Romanian Historical Figures: Uncover the People Who Changed the Past

 Photo source: https://ro.wikipedia.org

 The heir to the throne, Ferdinand of Hohenzollern-Sigmaringen (1865-1927) was King Carol’s nephew.
-Less controlling than his uncle, he became king in 1914, having to make the difficult choice of fighting against homeland Germany in the First World War.
+Less controlling than his uncle, he became king in 1914, having to make the difficult choice of fighting against homeland Germany in WW1.

-The end of the war, fought with immense losses by Romania, proved his own sacrifice was justified.
-Romania’s Unifications of 1918 doubled the population and surface of the country that became one of the most important in Central-Eastern Europe.
-Important reforms – agriculture, electoral, education – were adopted during his reign (1914-1927), as well as the Constitution of 1923, one of the most modern of Europe of that time.
+The end of the war fought with immense losses by Romania proved his sacrifice was justified.
+Romania’s Unifications of 1918 doubled the population and surface of the country, becoming one of the most important in Central-Eastern Europe.
+Important reforms were adopted during his reign (1914-1927), including the Constitution of 1923, one of the most modern of Europe of that time.

 Queen Maria and King Ferdinand